nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 The Fast Pair standard requires provisioning the device with Model ID and Anti-Spoofing Private Key obtained during device model registration.
 In the |NCS|, the provisioning data is generated as a hexadecimal file using the :ref:`bt_fast_pair_provision_script`.

-If Fast Pair is enabled with the ``SB_CONFIG_BT_FAST_PAIR`` Kconfig option, the build system automatically calls the Fast Pair provision script and includes the resulting hexadecimal file in the firmware (the :file:`merged.hex` file).
+When building the Fast Pair in the |NCS|, the build system automatically calls the Fast Pair provision script and includes the resulting hexadecimal file in the firmware (the :file:`merged.hex` file).
-You must provide the following CMake options:
+To build an application with the Fast Pair support, include the following additional CMake options:

 * ``FP_MODEL_ID`` - Fast Pair Model ID in format ``0xXXXXXX``,
 * ``FP_ANTI_SPOOFING_KEY`` - base64-encoded Fast Pair Anti-Spoofing Private Key.